Skip to main content

 This is where we distinguish ourselves from AI.
 We’re humans.

-As this Chinese Writing Contest is running for the third year, I hope it can be one of the many tools that will help train humans to have an upper hand at a critical moment in the future.
+As the organiser of this tiny Chinese Writing Contest, I hope it can be one of the many tools that will help humans to better understand ourselves.

 About the Author